dolittle-obsolete/Learning/readme.md

 # Quickstart
 Welcome to the world of Dolittle!
 In this guide we are going to get you all set up so you can build your own applications using the Dolittle Framework.
+We will start the basis of what will be a simple ToDo-application.

 ## Prerequisits
 - Have Visual Studio Code installed